xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/hooks.md

 ```

 !!! tip
-    Hook field could be used for guicey report activation in test:
+    A hook field could be used for Guicey report activation in a test:
     ```java
     @EnableHook
     static GuiceyConfigurationHook hook = GuiceBundle.Builder::printStartupTime;